Morioka Castle 盛岡城

 Relax and enjoy the scenery among castle ruins

 Once upon a time, a giant castle dominated the Morioka skyline.
-Now a park has taken its place atop the hill that the Nanbu clan chose as their base of power.
-The castle is gone, but its memory lives on in the stone ramparts that were the base of the castle.
+Now a park has taken its place atop the hill that the Morioka clan chose as their base of power.
+The original buildings are gone, but the memory of the castle lives on in its stone walls.

 How to Get There